 The Plan Administrator keeps the records for the Plan and is responsible for the administration of the Plan.
-The Administrator has discretionary authority to construe the terms of the Plan and make determinations on questions which may affect your eligibility for benefits.
-The Administrator will also answer any questions you may have about your Plan.
+The Administrator has discretionary authority to construe the terms of

 4. Plan Trustee

 The name and address of the Plan Trustee are: